((Schedule is subject to change without notice.)

 9:00 AM – 4:00 PM

-This Temple is the family temple of Lady Iroha, who was the daughter of Date Masamune and his legal wife Lady Mego.
-Along with Yotoku-in and Entsuin, it is counted as one of Matushima's three most famous mausoleums.
+This Temple is the family temple of Lady Iroha, who was the daughter of Date Masamune and his legal wife Lady Megohime.
+Along with Yotokuin and Entsuin, it is counted as one of Matsushima's three most famous mausoleums.
+Today it is also known for its many cats that wander the grounds.

-Yotokuin is the mausoleum of Lady Mego, Date Masamune's legal wife, who died in 1653 at age 86.
+Yotokuin is the mausoleum of Lady Megohime, Date Masamune's legal wife, who died in 1653 at age 86.
 Date Tadamune, the second lord of the Sendai clan, opened it for his mother while she was still alive in 1650 as a place to practice shugyo, or aesthetic training and study.
-The Yotoku-in (Lady Mego's) mausoleum was constructed in 1660, and is an Important Cultural Property.
+The Yotokuin (Lady Megohime's) mausoleum was constructed in 1660, and is an Important Cultural Property.
 It is not normally open to the public.

-While Hondo(the main hall of zuiganji) is being repaired (September 1, 2009 to March 2016), Kuri (Kitchen of zuiganji), which is a National Treasure, and the Yotokuin mausoleum will be open to the public for a limited time.
+While the Hondo(the main hall of Zuiganji Temple) is being repaired (September 1, 2009 through March 2016), the Kuri (kitchen of Zuiganji), which is a National Treasure, and the Yotokuin mausoleum will be open to the public for a limited time.

 Oshima Island, which is connected to the mainland by a vermillion-lacquered bridge, is said to have been the home of 108 caves.
 Currently only about 50 of them remain, but visitors can still taste the spiritual atmosphere of the caves by viewing the itabi (stone tablets) used to pray that the souls of the dead are able to enter the Pure Land (Buddhist Heaven).
 Small pagodas called gorinto are also located inside the caves, along with the numerous posthumous Buddhist names of monks that are carved into the cave walls.
 Memorial services were also held in Matsushima, which used to be known as "Koya of Oshu Province" after Mt.
 Koya, one of Japan's most sacred sites.

-If you cross the bridge, turn left down the path, and pass through the short tunnel, you will find a cliff dotted with caverns on three sides and a small patch of level ground.
-These are the remains, which are dimly-lit even today, of the temple referred to as the "inner sanctuary" where a Buddhist priest recited 6,000 fascicles of the Lotus Sutra over the course of twelve long years of aesthetic practice.
+On the tip of the island closest to the yacht harbor,you will find a cliff dotted with caverns on three sides and a small patch of level ground.
+These are the remains, which are dimly-lit even today, of the temple referred to as the "inner sanctuary" where legendary Buddhist priest Kenbutsu Shonin recited 6,000 fascicles of the Lotus Sutra over the course of twelve long years of aesthetic practice.

 This stone monument, located on the southern tip of Oshima, is dedicated to a Buddhist priest who spent 22 years undergoing ascetic training on the island and depicts how the island appeared at the time.
 It is protected from the elements by a hexagon-shaped structure called a sayadou.